SirKitboard/sirkitboard.github.io/tutorials/python.md

 ### Checking Whether a Key or Value Exists in a Dictionary

-Recall from the previous chapter that the in and not in operators can check whether a value exists in a list.
+Recall from the previous section that the in and not in operators can check whether a value exists in a list.
 You can also use these operators to see whether a certain key or value exists in a dictionary.
 Enter the following into the interactive shell:

 ```
 >>> foo = {'name': 'Zophie', 'age': 7}